sumalathakonjeti/micropythonapi/README.md

 Now I'd like you to save all your changes to github, and figure out a way to load all this up to a Heroku app.
 Heroku is a terrific hosting site that allows you to take a complete python app like this one and put it up and make it publicly available.

 There are a lot of pages that help you do this.
 By the way, the Procfile I supplied, it might or might not work.
 It might need editing.

+You will need to load your data from the csv into your Heroku database too.
+So be careful when you choose a method.
+If you do a pip install to add a pythonpackage to load the data, you need to add that package to the requirements.txt file.
+(That way, Heroku will know you need it and install it automatically for you like it does with all the other required packages.)

 ### Useful commands